RfidResearchGroup/proxmark3/doc/desfire.md

 Application on the card can't be selected by desfire native select.
 Needs to issue iso select command.
 All the commands that can work in LRP channel have **--appisoid** option

 Transaction MAC file - the only file that can be created and deleted.
-By default, all transaction operations (operations with Valye and Record file) need to issue CommitReaderID command.
+By default, all transaction operations (operations with Value and Record file) need to issue CommitReaderID command.
 So) to fast check- it needs to delete this file) it has default file id - 0x0f.

+FCI sends from card to reader after selecting the application (df01 by default)

+If it needs to have more space for FCI - just change the id of one of the bigger files to 0x1f (and the current id to somewhere) via SetConfiguration command

 ## How to